--New Full Length album, "For You" by Tim Woods coming on July 7, 2023--

 A lifetime of influences has shaped a career of playing and songwriting, and today are at the heart of Tim Woods' sound.

-For more than three decades, singer and guitarist Tim Woods' career has taken him on a long and storied journey that continues to write new chapters every year.
+For nearly five decades, singer and guitarist Tim Woods' career has taken him on a long and storied journey that continues to write new chapters every year.
 Originally from Western Pennsylvania – where he remains a fixture of the music scene – Tim grew up in a virtual "melting pot" of music.
 Having older brothers expose him to a wide array of styles, including jazz, blues, bluegrass and rock, Tim's appreciation for all music took root at an early age.
 During his formative years, this admiration grew into a deep love of the blues of Willie Dixon, Howlin' Wolf and Muddy Waters.
 Tim first began performing as a professional with improvisational rock 'n' roll bands – long before the "jam band" genre became as widespread and popular as it is today – playing psychedelic blues and, oftentimes, jamming with local players.

 When Tim turned 18, his family moved to Macon, Georgia.
 It was in Macon where his immersion in the legendary music scene had a profound and lasting impact on him.
 Working at a local nightclub promoting and coordinating appearances of national acts, Tim formed lifelong friendships.
 His time in Macon and travels throughout the South were both educational and inspirational.